Pain and Pain Symptom Management for Michigan Nurses

 - Heart rate variability (HRA)

 Relaxation therapies have been found helpful in the management of chronic headaches and other types of chronic pain.
-Relaxation encourages reduction in muscle tension, resulting in a decrease in pain intensity (NCCIH, 2022).
+Relaxation encourages reduction in muscle tension, resulting in a decrease in pain intensity.
+Practices may include progressive relaxation, autogenic training, guided imagery, self-hypnosis, and deep-breathing exercises.
+The goal is similar for all: to produce the body’s natural relaxation response, characterized by slower breathing, lower blood pressure, and a feeling of increased well-being (Dunkin, 2024; Mayo Clinic, 2024a).

 Mindfulness-based interventions (e.g., meditation) have been found to have significant effects on chronic pain, yet the mechanisms underlying these effects are not well understood.
-There are several types of mindfulness-based interventions, including:
+Types of mindfulness-based interventions include:

 - Mindfulness-based stress reduction (MBSR)